 I even got my wife to take a picture of me standing on my old truck.
 Love having an older used truck to be able to do things like this.

 There is a trail that you can drive on to site see and on the way, there are pull-offs to go explore.
-I really liked that about how this place was set up.
+I liked that how this place was set up.
 This place was free because I am active duty military!

 Chiricahua National Monument